 Public Comment Period Open Now!
 April 17-May 17, 2019

-A DRAFT version of the RA21 Recommended Practice is available for public comment/input from April 17 through May 17, 2019.
-You may submit a comment or read the ones submitted.
+A DRAFT version of the RA21 Recommended Practice was available for public comment/input from April 17 through May 17, 2019.
+The comment period has now ended, but you may read the comments that have been submitted.
 You can also read the announcement of the draft.

 It’s a problem facing librarians around the globe: How do you ensure someone entitled to use your content can access it whenever, and wherever, they need it?
 With the growth of mobile devices and remote working, the task of identifying legitimate users has become increasingly complex.